The Environmental Impact of Food Waste

 The environmental costs of food waste for Ireland are huge.
 But, when you think about the whole food cycle globally, they become absolutely massive.

 In Ireland we are generating at least 1 million tonnes of food waste each year with the majority of this managed in Ireland.
-While some is composted or rendered for animal food most of it ends up in landfills.
+While some is anaerobically digested for energy recovery, composted orrendered for animal food much of it still ends up in landfills.
 Anyone who has lived near or even smelled a landfill knows when food rots in the ground the gases and liquids given off are bad news.
 But this is only part of the problem, there is a whole load of environmental impacts long before we the consumers dispose of our food waste.

 The UN Food and Agriculture Organisation (FAO) calculates that 1.3 billion tonnes of food is wasted each year, directly contributing to food shortages, water stress, unnecessary biodiversity loss, and increased greenhouse gas emissions.
 This means that, after America and China, food waste is the 3rd largest contributor to global greenhouse gas emissions with 3.3 billion tonnes of CO2 a year.